croaky/laptop/books/paysys.md

 which knows that its end party has the money.
 Other types of fraud are still possible.

-"Pull transactions depend on the payer (End Party B) having authorized the sender of the message to effect the transaction.
+Pull transactions depend on the payer (End Party B) having authorized the sender of the message to effect the transaction.
 A signed check presented to a merchant, or a card swipe with signature or PIN,